Year of collaboration

 The Skype organisation, now part of Microsoft, has had amazing popularity since it launched its services in 2003.
 Skype allows us to speak, see and instant message each other around the world, for free or for a low cost.
 With millions of users using tens of languages, Skype’s challenge is to ensure user satisfaction across all areas of the business.

-Aim: To reduce propensity to contact customer service team
+Aim: To reduce the propensity to contact the customer service team

 Content often changed right up to the release date and all content had to be translated as quickly as possible into other languages.

 Solution: Reorganising the content, rewriting the FAQ section, reusing modules

 3di Content Writing Team